Visualizing the US congress

 The DW-NOMINATE method gives Congress member’s relative ideological positions through analyzing how often Congress members vote with or against each other in the roll call records.
 The DW-NOMINATE method is a scaling method – it puts those with more similar voting behavior closer together, and vice versa.
 Its Wikipedia page gives a good explanation of the method.

 The U.S. Congress members’ roll call vote records are openly available.
 You can explore the data set and download it from govtrack.us.
-More information about the DW-NOMINATE method and data download can be found on the voteview.com.
-The original page where this data is downloaded is depreciated.
-You can find the csv file used in this visualization here.
-The updated voteview page for data download is here.
+The data used in this visualization is hosted on the voteview website here.
+You can find my copy of the csv file, which is the input for this visualization here.
 This interactive visualization is developed using D3.
 If you are interested in making similar visualizations, you are welcome to download the source code of this page on my Github.